 “Samantha, that was so kind of you to invite Callie to play kitchen with you when she was missing her mama.
 I can see how much you care about others.”

-Three reasons why this system has been successful for me
+Three reasons why this behavior management system has been successful for me

 There are three primary reason why this system has been far more successful for me than others I have tried throughout the years.

 - The expectations and short, simple, and easy to understand!
 I chose these specific words because they are terms to are easy for young children to understand and words that are already in their vocabulary.
 Just as importantly, they are words that are naturally used, so my helping a student make better choices by recognizing when he or she exhibits these specific behaviors comes with ease.